A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: THE FRAMEWORK

 The parallelization is defined by a mapping of the roles introduced above to available cores.
 Command-line options allow the user to steer the number of processors used in worker and optimizer groups.
 Here, we mainly use the command-line options to steer the number of processors running a forward solver.

-The parallelization will be explained and benchmarked in detail in a forthcoming publication.
 One major disadvantage of the master/slave implementation model is the fast saturation of the network links surrounding the master node.
 In \cite{bctg:09} authors observe an exponential increase in hot-spot latency with increasing number of workers that are attached to one master process.
-Clearly, the limiting factor is the number of outgoing links of a node in the network topology and already for a few workers the links surrounding a master process are subject to congestions.
+The limiting factor is the number of outgoing links of a node in the network topology.
+For a few workers, the links surrounding a master process are subject to congestion.
 This effect is amplified further by large message sizes.

-To that end we implemented a solution propagation based on rumor networks (see e.g.\ \cite{bgps:06,ayss:09}) using only one-sided communication.
-This limits the number of messages sent over the already heavily used links surrounding the master node and at the same time helps to prevent the use of global communication.
-Using information about the interconnection network topology and the application communication graph the task of assigning roles helps to further improve the parallel performance.
+To that end we implemented a solution propagation based on rumor networks (see \cite{bgps:06,ayss:09}) using only one-sided communication.
+This limits the number of messages sent over the already heavily used links surrounding the master node and helps to prevent the use of global communication.
+Using information about the interconnection network topology and the application communication graph, the task of assigning roles helps to further improve the parallel performance.